VictorSantos12/Kotlin/README.md

 <h2>For loops</h2>

-O loop <i>for</i> itera qualquer elemento que forneça um iterador, sendo equivalente ao loop foreach em linguagens como C#.
+O loop <i>for</i> itera qualquer elemento que forneça um iterador, sendo equivalente ao loop forEach em linguagens como C#.
 A sintaxe da expressão for é a seguinte:

     for (item in collection) println(item)